-Now, saving seeds is much more simpler then you might be thinking.
-Although do a quick google search and you can have yourself quite confused by the steps some take in doing so.
+Now, saving seeds is much simpler than you might be thinking.
+Although do a quick Google search and you can have yourself quite confused by the steps some take in doing so.
 But today I want to show you not only a simple way to collect those seeds that are being offered from your garden.
-I want to show you how I get them ready to be stored and how I actually store them myself for next season.
+I want to show you how I get them ready to be stored and how I store them myself for next season.
 Let’s jump into this How To Save Seeds From The Garden post.

 What You Will Need To Save Your Seeds